BershteynLab/MATUMAINI/README.md

 * HIV
     * positive diagnosis can increase risk of CMD through feelings of hopelessness, isolation, stigmatization, shame
     * successful treatment of HIV can reduce risk of CMD
+* How do the interactions between HIV and CMD contribute to the health burdens of both conditions?
+    * Person-years spent depressed
+    * HIV acquisitions
+    * HIV-related mortality
+    * Impact of ART, given reduced efficacy of ART among people with depression

 ## Project Outline

-* [ ] Next generation of depression treatment implementation
-* [x] Implement [model of CMD](https://docs.google.com/presentation/d/1LaGunWwd2bJYsFmCAZPay9UfXygRY47RvCdVJKmSLjA/edit?usp=sharing) within EMOD
+* [x] Implement CMD dynamical model within EMOD
     * [x] Add CMD Individual Property (IP) to EMOD which tracks individual CMD status
         * [x] Add CMD IP to the Demography File: `CMDStatus`
         * [x] Add CMD IP to the config file - report on IP